 2. Let grow.
-Some heartier varieties will slow in colder temperatures, and then resume growth in the early spring and others will die back after a hard frost (this is called 'winter kill').
+Some hardier varieties will grow very slowly in colder temperatures, and then resume growth in the early spring.
+Others will die back after a hard frost (this is called 'winter kill').

-3. Come spring, mow down before it goes to seed and then till into the soil.
+3. Come spring, mow down before it goes to seed and then till back into the soil.

 4. Always wait 3-6 weeks after tilling to plant your new crops.
 This allows time for the nutrients to be released into the soil through decomposition.
-Also, in the case of cover crops like Rye, the compounds which keep other seeds from germinating (one of its benefits when in use) will then no longer be present in the soil.
+Also, in the case of cover crops like Rye, the compounds which keep other seeds from germinating (one of its main benefits!) will no longer be present to interfere with your new plans.

 Now do you “Fallow”?